bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 specifically, **People's Republic of Wal-Mart** is laudable.

-The authors take the reader on a tour of topics loosely related to the calculation debate per se, and along the way present highly condensed arguments against capitalism and for economic planning with 'democratic' features[^1].
+The authors take the reader on a tour of topics loosely related to the calculation debate per se and along the way present highly condensed arguments against capitalism and for economic planning with 'democratic' features[^1].
 What precisely is understood by 'planning' and what might make future implementations 'democratic' remains hazy throughout.